 The secondary sector consists of three broad economic sectors namely the manufacturing, electricity and the construction sector.
-Between 2002 and 2012 the manufacturing sector experienced the highest positive growth with an average growth rate of 11.0%.
-The construction sector reached its highest growth in 2007 of 12.4%.
+Between 2017 and 2019 the manufacturing sector experienced the highest positive growth with an average growth rate of 11.0%.
+The construction sector reached its highest growth in 2022 of 12.4%.
 The manufacturing however, experienced the lowest growth in 2002 of -18.6%, while construction sector reached its lowest point of growth with -20.3% growth rates.
-The electricity sector experienced the highest growth in 2012 at 6.4% from lowest growth of -8.5% in 2005.
-The sector from 2017, 2018 and 2019 performed as follows;
+The electricity sector experienced the highest growth in 2022 at 6.4% from lowest growth of -8.5% in 2015.